 Ann Piché is a photo-based artist in Ottawa, Canada.

-She has worked in technology since the early 1990s and was the first woman electronic technician hired by the Royal Canadian Mounted Police (RCMP), an experience that shapes her perspective on the relationship between science and visual art.
+Working in technology since the early 1990s, Ann was the first woman electronic technician hired by the Royal Canadian Mounted Police (RCMP); an experience that continues to shape her perspective on the relationship between science and art.
 Her work builds visual connections between these disciplines, creating accessible entry points into the unfamiliar.

 Artist Statement

 My work is not about illustrating science; it is about the emotions that arise when facing the unfamiliar.
-Through the use of abstraction and experimental techniques, I acknowledge the anxiety and tension we can feel in these moments.
-My images allow viewers to encounter unfamiliar ideas in a direct, intuitive way.
+The use of abstraction and experimental techniques is an acknowledgement of the anxiety and tension we can feel in these moments.

 I am grateful for financial support from the City of Ottawa, the Ontario Arts Council, The Fields Institute for Research in Mathematical Sciences and the Jackman Humanities Institute, University of Toronto.